Polish banks granted PLN 19.4 billion in new loans in February, up by 8.1 percent y/y, data from the central bank NBP showed.

 The Ministry of Finance sold PLN 3 billion worth of bonds on auction.
 The five series will mature in 2020, 2023,2024, and 2028 (two series).
 Investor interest was at PLN 6.6 billion.
 According to the ministry after this bond issue, this year’s budget debt plan has been financed at 50 percent.

 Last year, the average disposable income per person increased to PLN 1,598 from PLN 1,475 in 2016, Central Statistics Office GUS reported.
 In 2015, the income stood at PLN 1,386.

-The Economic Sentiment Indicator (ESI) for Poland, calculated by the European Commission, increased to 111.7 points in January, up by 5 points m/m.
+The Economic Sentiment Indicator (ESI) for Poland, calculated by the European Commission, decreased to 110 points in March, down by 2 points m/m.

 Foreign nationals spent some PLN 41.5 billion last year in Poland on goods and services, data from the Central Statistics Office (GUS) showed.
 In comparison, Poles spent PLN 20.1 billion during their visits abroad.
 Both figures represent 6.2 and 6.1 percent increase y/y respectively.